brentspell/hifi-gan-bwe/README.md

 x = torch.full([fs], 261.63 / fs).cumsum(-1) % 1.0 - 0.5
 y = model(x, fs)
 ```

+There is also a [Gradio demo](https://huggingface.co/spaces/brentspell/hifi-gan-bwe)
+on HugggingFace Spaces where you can upload audio clips and run the model.

 ### Running with pipx
 The HiFi-GAN+ [library](https://pypi.org/project/hifi-gan-bwe/) can be run